Analytic Light Curves of Dense CSM Shock Breakout and Cooling: Observational Consequences

 The optical-band light-curves of both models agree at a qualitative level, but there are clear differences in the shape and rise/fall timescales.
 For example, we find that the fade times implied by our current model are $t_{1/2} = 2.9, 3.1, 2.8$ day for the fiducial, $R_0 \times 4$, and $R_0 \times 1/10$ models, respectively.
 Here we have defined $t_{1/2}$ as the time elapsed between optical peak and till the light-curve drops to half optical maximum.
-The \cite{Piro15} model instead implies $t_{1/2} = 3.7, 4.1$, and $3.2$ day for these same models.
+The \cite{Piro15} model instead implies $t_{1/2} = 3.7, 4.1$, and $3.2$ day for these same models, whereas the \cite{Piro+21} model implies fade times that are closer to our current results: $t_{1/2} = 3.0, 3.2$, and $2.3$ day.
 Particularly notable is the CSM configuration where $R_0 = 4 \times 10^{14} \, {\rm cm}$ (blue).
 This case shows a marginally optically-thick CSM, whose initial optical depth $\tau_0 \simeq c/v_{\rm sh}$ is at the critical value below which radiation would not be trapped.
-The optical light-curve in this case is especially sensitive to the initial planar expansion phase.
-This phase is treated in detail in our current model, but is absent from previous work.
+The optical light-curve in this case is especially sensitive to radiative losses during the initial planar expansion phase.
+This is treated in detail in our current model, but is absent from previous work.
 As shown by Fig.~\ref{fig:Piro_Comparison}, this can dramatically impact the observed light-curve within the optical band.

 Fig.~\ref{fig:Piro_Comparison} also shows that even in cases where the models qualitatively agree in their optical light-curves, the early bolometric luminosity differs substantially between the two.
 This would be particularly important once short-cadence UV observations of such events become prevalent.
 The \cite{Piro15} model, just like the \cite{Arnett80} SN model, implies a flat light-curve at times $t \ll \ta$.
-In contrast our current model results in a more complex temporal behavior at $t \lesssim \ta$ (e.g. Fig.~\ref{fig:LC_shape}), a consequence of: (1) our treatment of the planar-phase, and (2) the fact that we impose the physical initial condition $L(t=0) = L_{\rm sh}$, i.e. that the initial luminosity equal the shock (breakout) luminosity.
+In contrast our current model results in a more complex temporal behavior at $t \lesssim \ta$ (e.g. Fig.~\ref{fig:LC_shape}), a consequence of: (1) that we solve the full spatially-dependent radiative diffusion problem, (2) our treatment of the planar-phase, and (3) the fact that we impose the physical initial condition $L(t=0) = L_{\rm sh}$, i.e. that the initial luminosity equal the shock (breakout) luminosity.
 Future wide-field high-cadence UV surveys such as ULTRASAT \citep{Sagiv+14} will be able to directly probe this regime, in which our current model's predictions diverge more noticeably from several previous works.